 There are certain things that everyone should know about job misclassification in terms of how and why it happens in the first place.
 A company or an employee might decide to classify a worker as an independent contractor, even though the worker should be classified as an employee, so that the company does not have to pay the worker additional benefits, including medical benefits or overtime.
 The company might also want to avoid having to pay state and federal taxes on behalf of the worker for a variety of reasons.
 The employer also wouldn’t have to worry about providing a safe working environment for the worker or comply with anti-discrimination laws.

 A worker may take a job that’s been misclassified for many reasons.
 If the person is desperate for work, they may not care about the nature of the job itself.
 They may also want to work for a company that they respect without worrying about issues like fair compensation or anti-discrimination laws.
-In many cases, the worker simply does not realize that they the job they have has been misclassified.
+In many cases, the worker simply does not realize the job they have has been misclassified.
 That’s why it’s important that everyone educate themselves on the differences between employees and independent contractors so that they can make an informed decision when it comes to where and how to make a living.

 If you need help with the difference between employees and independent contractors, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.